okgourmet.com Home of Steve's Restaurant Reviews

 Chicken Tampiqueña Ay Caramba!; Amigos

-Chile con Queso G&R Restaurant; Casa Jurado
+Chile con Queso G&R Restaurant; Casa Jurado; La Choza

 Chile Relleno L&J, Amigos